 The agency maintains variety of processes to ascertain and respond to the views of service users such as monthly quality monitoring, review meetings and the annual quality survey.
-The inspector noted the feedback received by the agency following their annual satisfaction survey in autumn 2018 was very positive.
-A summary report had been shared with service users, staff and the HSC Trust in January 2018.
+The inspector noted the feedback received by the agency following their annual satisfaction survey for 2017 was very positive, with a small number of suggestions for improvement taken on board.
+A summary report had been shared with service users, representatives, staff and the HSC Trusts in February 2018.

 Monthly monitoring reports were viewed for October to December 2018.
-These reports evidenced that monitoring of the quality of service provided in accordance with minimum standards is undertaken by an area manager who has a good working knowledge of the service.
+These reports evidenced that monitoring of the quality of service provided in accordance with minimum standards is undertaken by an area manager or operations manager who have a good working knowledge of the service.